Anwesh2/webapp/README.md

 # Hosting
 The app is hosted [here](http://139.59.67.15/).
 # Improvements
-The app mis-recognizes faces at times and hence,I am working to increase the recognition accuracy.
+I am currently working to increase the recognition accuracy as the app mis-recognizes faces at times.
 Any other suggestions for improvement are most welcome.
 Cheers !